Manuka Honey – Super “Dog” Food!

-What is manuka honey, you may ask?
-And what’s thought to make it beneficial?
-Manuka honey is a honey nectar that is produced from bees pollinating the manuka tree/bush in New Zealand.
-It is used all around the world as alternative medicine and is believed to have many healing powers.
-It has antibacterial components and is great when used on the skin for burns, ulcers, and wound care.
-Much of its healing properties is owed to the pollen count that is in the honey.
+So what is manuka honey?
+Why is it beneficial or healthy?
+Manuka honey is honey nectar that is produced from bees pollinating the manuka tree/bush in New Zealand.
+It’s used all around the world as alternative medicine and is believed to have healing powers.
+It’s antibacterial components treat skin burns, ulcers, and general wound care.
+The honey is high in pollen count which attributes the honey’s healing powers.
 Bee pollen is also known to be a super-food.
-It has amino acids, vitamins, carbs, minerals, and enzymes that are all crucial to health.
-Since manuka honey is antibacterial, it is thought to also reduce sinus and ear infections.
-More studies need to be completed, but manuka is also believed to reduce inflammation, control diabetes, reduce cholesterol, and aid in preventing cancer.
+It contains amino acids, vitamins, carbs, minerals, and enzymes that are crucial to health.
+Since manuka honey is antibacterial, it’s believed to reduce sinus and ear infections.
+More studies need to be completed, but manuka is found to reduce inflammation, control diabetes, reduce cholesterol, and aid in preventing cancer as well.

 Manuka Honey for Dog Allergies

-So how does manuka honey help with my dog’s allergies?
-It is thought that the honey contains components that act as natural antihistamines.
-Antihistamines block histamines which are released in the body when it is having an allergic reaction to something.
-When your dog is exposed to mold, pollen, dust, or any allergen, their body reacts to it as an invader.
-When the body reacts, it shows signs of itching, sneezing, watering eyes and more.
-The honey’s antihistamines helps prevent the body’s reaction to these allergens.
+How does manuka honey help treat my dog’s allergies?
+Honey contains components that act as natural antihistamines.
+When you have an allergic reaction, antihistamines block histamines released in the body.
+Your dog’s body sees mold, pollen, dust, and other allergens as foreign invaders.
+The result of the reaction is itching, sneezing, watering eyes, and more.
+The honey’s antihistamines helps prevent the body’s reaction to such allergens.

-How Much Manuka Honey can you Give to Your Dog?
+How Much Manuka Honey can I Give My Dog?

-First, as always recommended, if you decide to give your dog manuka honey, please consult with your vet first.
-Second, the serving size depends on the size of your dog.
+First, if you decide to give your dog manuka honey, consult with your vet.
+Each serving size depends on the size of your dog.
 You’ll never want to give your dog more than a teaspoon a day.
-Honey naturally has a lot of sugar and dogs aren’t meant to eat sugar.
+Honey naturally has high levels of sugar and dogs aren’t meant to eat sugar.
 Too much sugar can cause obesity, diabetes, tooth decay, and other problems.
-That’s why you should only feed your dog honey if you are using it for medicinal purposes, not just because your dog likes the tastes.
-Start with 1/8 teaspoon.
-Monitor your dog after consuming it to make sure there is no negative reaction.
-If your dog is fine, do the same dose at night.
-Larger dogs can start with 1/2 teaspoon and then another dose at night.
-Again, never to exceed 1 teaspoon.
-A dog that is around 10 pounds will want to stick with the 1/8 teaspoon x 2 per day dosage.
-Consult your vet as they may recommend a different dosage.
-You should have no trouble getting your dog to consume the honey.
-It’s yummy and sweet, they will like it!
+That’s why you should only feed your dog honey if you are using it for medicinal purposes, not for taste.

-TIP: You’ll want to get raw, organic manuka honey to ensure the honey has more pure and potent healing properties.
-Unfortunately, it’s not safe to feed your puppy this honey or any dog whose immune system is compromised.
+TIP: You’ll want to buy raw, organic manuka honey.
+Raw organic honey has more pure and potent healing properties.
+If your dog’s immune system is compromised, do not feed them honey.
 Raw honey is unpasteurized which means it may contain butolism spores.
 This is a type of bacteria that may be difficult to fight off.
-It is extremely rare, but you’d rather be safe than sorry.
+It is extremely rare, but better safe than sorry!

 Written June 13th, 2018